psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

   F[_]: FlatMap: WithProvide[*[_], I, Context]
 ](...)
 ```
 Here we have 2 effects: `I` which stands for initialization.
-From the signature we know that we will chain computations using this effect, generate new unique IDs and handle business errors.
+From the signature, we know that we will chain computations using this effect, generate new unique IDs, and handle business errors.
 The second effect `F` is slightly more interesting.
 We know how to `flatMap` it, but also we know how to provide `Context` to run it.
 When we run this effect, it is converted to `I` and the result of it can be used later together with the first effect.